-4) While the primer is drying use your black Sharpie to “paint” the edges of the discs then cut out your circular maps and mod podge them into place and set aside to dry.
+4) While the primer is drying use your black Sharpie to “paint” the edges of the discs then cut out your circular maps and decoupage them into place and set aside to dry.

 5) Now that your primer has dried give it a light sanding to smooth out any bumps and top coat with a couple of coats of chalkboard paint according to the manufacturer’s instructions and set aside to dry.